 Dr. Angelilli is a Diplomate of the American Board of Ophthalmology and a Fellow of the American College of Surgeons.
 She serves as an Assistant Clinical Professor of Ophthalmology at the Hofstra School of Medicine, as well as Clinical Instructor of Ophthalmology at New York University Medical Center and North Shore-Long Island Jewish Medical Center, where she plays an active role in resident education, research and patient care.
 She is also a member of the American Academy of Ophthalmology, the American Glaucoma Society, the New York Glaucoma Society, the Long Island Ophthalmological Society and Women in Ophthalmology.

 Robert Auerbach, MD is a graduate of Vassar College, where he received a degree in Biochemistry with general and departmental honors.
 He received his medical degree from SUNY Downstate, followed by two years of internal medical training at Beth Israel Medical Center in NYC and an ophthalmology residency at SUNY Downstate.

 Dr. Auerbach is a member of the American Academy of Ophthalmology, Nassau County Medical Society, and an associate member of the American Association for Pediatric Ophthalmology and Strabismus.
 He specializes in general ophthalmology, adolescent ophthalmology and lens fitting.
 Dr. Auerbach is a Diplomate of the American Board of Ophthalmology and a Fellow of the American Academy of Ophthalmology.

-Dr. Hayes is Clinical Instructor of Ophthalmology at New York University Medical Center and the North Shore-Long Island Jewish Health System.
-He is a member of the American Academy of Ophthalmology, the American Glaucoma Society and the New York Glaucoma Society.
+Dr. Hayes is Assistant Clinical Professor of Ophthalmology at Hofstra North Shore - Long Island Jewish School of Medicine.
+He is a member of a number of local and national societies including the American Academy of Ophthalmology, American Glaucoma Society and the New York Glaucoma Society.